-HomepageMovement Disorder Clinic Multidisciplinary PD Clinic Academic Rehab Dept Local hospitals About PD PD nurse Specialist Useful Links Contact usPD SocietyEducation CoursesDriving ExerciseDietDrug Treatments Research |
+HomepageMovement Disorder Clinic Multidisciplinary Parkinson's Clinic Advanced Parkinson's Clinic Local hospitals About Parkinson's Parkinson's Nurse Specialist Useful Links Contact usParkinson's UKEducation CoursesDriving ExerciseDietDrug Treatments ResearchSpeech Therapy

-The Multidisciplinary Parkinson's Disease Clinic.
+The Multidisciplinary Parkinson's Disease Clinic

-Dr Rob Skelly FRCP, consultant physician
+Dr Rob Skelly FRCP, Consultant Physician and Honorary Assistant Professor

-Sr Rosetta Hamilton, SPARC manager
+Sr Rosetta Hamilton, Manager, Specialist Rehabilitation

 Weekly clinic

-OT for assessment of mood, memory and activities of daily living, and the nurse for review of bowels and bladder and a medication check.
+We hold a clinic most weeks on Friday.
+Once a year people with Parkinson's have a full "MOT" or a comprehensive assessment.
+Patients are usually asked to attend in the morning.
+They see the physio for a mobility assessment and advice, the OT for assessment of mood, memory and activities of daily living, and the nurse for review of bowels and bladder, a medication check and a bone health assessment.
 In the afternoon, the doctor or PD nurse will see the patient and carer with all the assessments to hand.
 This allows for rational changes in treatment.
 Patients are reviewed every 6-12 months, often sooner if the treatment has been altered.

 Additional services